uibcdf/Ixtlilton-Tools/docs/contents/user/guide/environment_variables.md

 echo $PATH
 ```

-You can for instank invoke the command 'ls' at any moment and place because it is located in a
+You can for instank invoke the command `ls` at any moment and place because it is located in a
-directory included in your 'PATH' environment variable.
+directory included in your `PATH` environment variable.

 ```
 which ls